Alaknar/autopilot/README.md

 # Custom modification
 The idea was to move the actual repetition process over to a scheduled task.
 Instead of deploying this as an application we instead deploy a script which creates this script as a file and a custom scheduled task, then reboot the computer.

 The custom scheduled task will start at startup and run every 5 minutes for an hour.
 Every time it runs it will trigger this script, which then calls the Intune built-in scheduled task `\Microsoft\Windows\Workplace Join\Automatic-Device-Join`.
-Once evens 306 or 335 are detected, the custom scheduled task is disabled.
+Once events 306 or 335 are detected, the custom scheduled task is disabled.

 This was made for reasons unique to our environment but maybe someone else finds them useful.